ysan/auto_rec_mini/README.md

   * Introduced tssplitter_lite.
 * EPG
   * Perform scheduled EPG acquisition.
+* Viewing (*Platform dependent)
+  * View broadcasts in real time on your browser using ffmpeg HLS.
+  * Simultaneous viewing with multiple tuners.
+  * Introduced tssplitter_lite.
 * Broadcaster logo download
   * Save what fell during song selection in PNG format.
   * Since palette information (CLUT common fixed color) is added, it can be viewed as it is.
 (It should be possible.)